Sedgwick County hospitals seeing drop in COVID patients

 “There was a call for action back in the fall which seems to be yielding some good results,” said Dr. Antonios.
 “The concern is always there that things could go bad.”

-Moore continues by saying, “The virus is still just as deadly as it was yesterday or the week before or three months before.”
+“The virus is still just as deadly as it was yesterday or the week before or three months before,” Moore continued.

-Both doctors say the more people who get vaccinated the better.
+Both doctors said the more people who get vaccinated the better.
 Currently, Sedgwick County reports 14,748 have been vaccinated.